Stephen Walt

 Stephen Martin Walt (born July 2, 1955) is an American political scientist serving as the Robert and Renee Belfer Professor of international relations at the Harvard Kennedy School.

-A member of the realist school of international relations, Walt has made important contributions to the theory of neorealism and has authored the balance of threat theory.
+A member of the realist school of international relations, Walt has made important contributions to the theory of neorealism and authored the balance-of-threat theory.

 Books that he has authored or coauthored include Origins of Alliances, Revolution and War, and The Israel Lobby and U.S. Foreign Policy.

 Early life and education

 Walt was born in Los Alamos, New Mexico, where his father, Martin Walt, a physicist, worked at the Los Alamos National Laboratory.
 His mother was a school teacher.
 The family moved to the San Francisco Bay Area when Stephen was about eight months old, and he grew up in Los Altos Hills.

 Walt pursued his undergraduate studies at Stanford University.
 He first majored in chemistry, as he was planning to become a biochemist, but he then shifted to history and finally to international relations.
 After earning his BA, Walt began graduate work at the University of California, Berkeley, graduating with an MA in political science in 1978, and a PhD in political science in 1983.